- Last Updated: Wednesday, 18 May 2016 00:05

 PCB, electronic modules or however you choose to refer to them do cause issues with spinning, or not spinning, but more on that in a bit.

 Timers rarely, if ever, cause a machine not to spin or do something else wacky.
-My advice is, never, ever buy a timer because you "think" it might be faulty.
+Our advice is, never, ever buy a timer because you "think" it might be faulty.
 You have to be sure as almost universally these parts are non-returnable and not cheap.

 Blocked Washing Machine Filter